Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification: Experimental results

 is satisfied.
 We do this by considering all iterations where \cref{cond:test} is satisfied, then determining the frequency that \cref{eq:actual-typeI-control} ---stopping too late---occurs in these iterations, as well as how often \cref{eq:actual-typeII-control} ---stopping too early---occurs in this set of iterations.
 The parameters $(\upsilon,\delta_I,\delta_{II}, \xi_I, \xi_{II})$ are set to be $(100,0.9, 1.1, 0.01, 0.01)$.

 Looking at the \cref{fig:stoppingplot}, we observe that when \cref{cond:test} is satisfied, no error of the form \cref{eq:actual-typeI-control} nor \cref{eq:actual-typeII-control} occurs, and this continues to be the case even with $\eta$ set according to \cref{table-eta}.
-This low failure rate indicates that overall \cref{cond:test}, effectively controls the stopping errors.
+This low failure rate indicates that overall \cref{cond:test}, stops the algorithm.
 Thus, if we stop when both $\tilde \rho_k^\lambda \leq \upsilon$ and \cref{cond:test} occur, we will make a stopping decision with a magnitude and error rate acceptable to the user.